jschap1/VICMATLAB/docs/index.md

 ## VICMATLAB: A MATLAB toolbox for the Variable Infiltration Capacity model

-[toc]

 ### Overview

 VICMATLAB is a MATLAB toolbox to make researchers' lives easier when using the Variable Infiltration Capacity (VIC) model.
-The author spent a significant portion of his PhD writing and testing these scripts.
+It is a collection of MATLAB functions for preparing inputs for --- and analyzing outputs from --- the VIC model.

 ### Using VIC to model the Tuolumne River Basin